osu-argon/osu-argon-lab-protocols/content/introduction/safety_training.rst

 Laboratory and Chemical Safety
 ''''''''''''''''''''''''''''''

-Complete the lab safety training course under “**Laboratory and Chemical Safety**” from https://ehs.oregonstate.edu/training/training-materials
+Complete the lab safety training course under “**Laboratory and Chemical Safety**” from https://ehs.oregonstate.edu/training/training-materials.
+To complete this training, login into Bridge using your OSU information.

 - We also require that you review the supplementary safety resources on the same page.
 - [Basic Fume Hood Air Flow and Operation](http://www.youtube.com/watch?v=q2Pp3wge2j8) (3:18 min.)